IBM/ibm-block-csi-driver/README.md

 Supported operating systems:
   - RHEL 7.x (x86 architecture)

-DISCLAIMER: The cDriver Installationode is provided as is, without warranty.
+DISCLAIMER: The Driver is provided as is, without warranty.
 Any issue will be handled on a best-effort basis.

 ## Table of content: